MarcMagdi/SFG/README.md

 ### Project Features:
 + Supported with Unit Tests
 + A responsive GUI using Graphics Stream Library.
-+ Resuls is with all details needed including forward paths, loops, loops combinations and the final gain.
++ Results are with all details needed including all forward paths, loops, loops combinations and the final gain.
 + Well designed and structured to be extended.